mcdohl28/minimal-flask-example/README.md

 * Production configuration for uwsgi
 * API documentation using the OpenAPI 3 specification and Swagger UI

-For more information, read [my blog post on Flask APIs](https://www.datascienceblog.net/post/programming/flask-api-development/).
+For more information, read [this blog post on Flask APIs](https://www.datascienceblog.net/post/programming/flask-api-development/).

 ## Setup